micro/micro/README.md

 - **proxy:** An identity away proxy which allows you to access remote environments without painful configuration or vpn.

-- **web:** The web dashboard allows you to explore your services, describe their endpoints, the request and response formats and even query them directly.
+- **web:** A dashboard to explore services, describe their endpoints, the request and response formats and even query them directly.

 ### Services